Biomedical-Data-Analysis-Laboratory/COVID19/README.md

 pip install -r requirements.txt

 ```
-# Procedure for running resprog
+# Procedure for running COVID

 The following code must be run each time you want to run the program:
 ```